-MDLs can apply to anyone in the U.S. with a claim.
-Though McIntyre Law is based in America’s heartland, we can represent you no matter where you live.
+Class-action lawsuits over the role of selective serotonin reuptake inhibitor (SSRI) antidepressants in birth defects continue in Canada.
+Although McIntyre Law is based in Oklahoma, we can represent you no matter where you live.
 We pride ourselves on giving our clients small-town service.
-Our founder, Noble McIntyre, is just a phone call away.
+Our founder and senior partner, Noble McIntyre, is just a phone call away.

 What to Know Before You File a Lawsuit

-If you and your child have suffered because of Lexapro, you may be eligible to file a Lexapro lawsuit, but going up against pharmaceutical companies can be an uphill battle if you’re doing it alone.
-You will be up against multinational corporations that have nearly unlimited resources to keep you from getting the compensation you may be entitled to.
+If you’re Canadian and you and your child have suffered because of Lexapro, you may be eligible to file a Lexapro lawsuit.
+But going up against pharmaceutical companies can be an uphill battle if you’re doing it alone.
+You’ll be up against multinational corporations that have nearly unlimited resources to keep you from getting the compensation you may be entitled to.

-You will need to acquire medical records and birth records for you and your child, along with other legal paperwork such as subpoenas and court petitions.
-McIntyre Law can help you figure out how to get those records before they are destroyed.
-Depending on the state you live in, you may need to do this right away—legal requirements for storing medical records vary from state to state.
-We will listen to your story and use it to file a Lexapro lawsuit that is prepared correctly and delivered on time.
+You’ll need to acquire medical records and birth records for you and your child, along with other legal paperwork such as subpoenas and court petitions.
+McIntyre Law can help you figure out how to get those records.
+We’ll listen to your story and use it to file a Lexapro lawsuit that’s prepared correctly and delivered on time.